reg31/melosignal/README.md

     Received: 42
     After disconnect:

-(After disconnecting, no function is called.)
+(After disconnecting, no function is called)

 -   `connect(callbackFunction);` → Connects a function to the signal.
 -   `emit(42);` → Calls the function.